 Visit the Ongoing Events Page.
 The many story times and events that happen regularly every week are not featured on our calendar.
 Instead they are on the Ongoing Events page and on individual branch pages.

-Children's events at Eureka Main Library are also available each month on a paper calendar.
-Pick it up at the Children's Desk.
+Most events at Eureka Main Library and some branch libraries are also available each month on paper calendars.
+Check for one to take home at your friendly library service desk.

 This is fast and easy If you know the title of the movie.